getcarina/getcarina.com/_best-practices/container-design-philosophy.md

-If one is willing to accept the concept of one process per container, then it is safe to state that microservices are emerging as the preferred methodology when it comes to building your application’s stack.
-It enables software to not only become more modular, but it intrinsically advocates for loose coupling of dependencies.
-This aids in alleviating the pain points of continuous integration and continuous deployment and ultimately aids in creating better software.
+If one is willing to accept the concept of one process per container, then it is safe to state that microservices are emerging as the preferred methodology for building your application’s stack.
+This methodology not only enables software to become more modular, but it also intrinsically advocates for loose coupling of dependencies.
+This aids in alleviating the pain of continuous integration and continuous deployment and ultimately aids in creating better software.